 Before being accepted as a potential adopting parent, you will be asked to undergo a psychosocial evaluation.

 The first step is to ask for a placement order.
-This step is mandatory, even if the child you are trying to adopt is your spouse’s or partner’s and you have lived together for several years.
-However, this step is unnecessary if you are trying to adopt an adult.
+This step is mandatory, even if the child you wish to adopt is your spouse’s or partner’s and you have lived together for several years.

 The court ensures that all the requirements are met and that there is no request for the child’s return by one of the biological parents.
 If all the requirements have been met, the court makes a placement order.
 This order, which is normally valid until the final step of the adoption process, allows you to exercise parental authority over the child.